Clock icon

 Titer results help us decide whether a booster is actually needed or whether immunity is still strong.
 It won't replace every vaccine requirement (rabies is legally mandated in Ontario regardless of titers), but it's a useful tool in the right situations.

-Senior Pets Need More Frequent Exams
+Senior Pets Need More Attention

 Once dogs and cats reach their senior years (generally age 8 and older for most breeds), annual exams aren't always enough.
 To stay on top of their health, we typically recommend semi-annual wellness visits for older pets.